 Another interesting feature is the inclusion of the Long Playing Toy or LP logo on the front of the boxes.
 The LP logo was dropped in 1979 in the USA for the Star Wars line, but it is still present on the Canadian 3-Packs even through the Empire Strikes Back releases.
 The set's individual description sentence under the 3-Pack title of the particular action figure set is absent on the Canadian Star Wars 3-Packs action figure insert card.
 Only the set's title is shown.

-Yet another notable difference from their American counterparts starting with the second series of Star Wars 3-Packs is the absence of the Special Offer Exclusive Backdrop that was included with the American sets.
-Kenner Canada did not include the backdrops with their sets, therefore, the "Special Offer" burst does not appear on any of the Canadian Kenner 3-Packs.
+Yet another notable difference from their American counterparts starting with the second series of Star Wars 3-Packs is the absence of the Special Offer burst that appeared in the top right corner of the American sets that promoted the cardboard backdrops that came exclusively with the 1979 sets.
+Kenner Canada did include the backdrops with their sets, however, they were not promoted on the Canadian packaging; the "Special Offer" burst does not appear on any of the Canadian Kenner 3-Packs.

 Kenner Canada Empire Strikes Back Special Action Figure Set 3-Pack: